zheqiaochen/zheqiaochen.github.io/_pages/about.md

 ## Zheqiao Chen

 Welcome!
-I’m a master's student at Columbia University, majoring in Political Science.
-I am interested in how governments and citizens interact through mass communication and the causal impacts on both ends.
+I'm a master's student at Columbia University, majoring in Political Science, with a focus on the politics of information in China.

-I received a B.A. from [Communication University of China](https://en.cuc.edu.cn/) (2024).
+I earned my Bachelor's degree from [Communication University of China](https://en.cuc.edu.cn/) (2024).
 For a detailed overview of my professional and academic background, please refer to my [Curriculum Vitae](../assets/cv.pdf).

 This is my little corner where I document my writings.
 I'll be sharing my thoughts and experiences here, and I hope you find them helpful or interesting.